AR-js-org/AR.js-Docs/docs/location-based-with-three/part2.md

 ### Try it!

 Try it out.
 As real GPS location and device orientation is used, you will need a mobile device.
+You should find that the red box appears in its real world position (ensure it's not too far from you, e.g. 0.001 degrees of longitude to the north) and, due to the use of orientation tracking, only appears in the field of view when you are facing its location.